Algorithms and hardness for Metric Dimension on digraphs: Digraphs whose underlying graph is a tree (di-trees)

 At this point, every vertex that we added to $\mathcal{B}$ was necessary to resolve at least one pair of vertices which could not be resolved any other way.
 At each step, when we had the choice between several vertices, we chose as few as possible to resolve everything.
 Hence, we only need to check that every pair of vertices is resolved by $\mathcal{B}$, which will prove that $\mathcal{B}$ is a metric basis.

 Assume by contradiction that two vertices $u$ and $v$ are not resolved by $\mathcal{B}$.
-This means that, for every vertex $b \in \mathcal{B}$, either both $u$ and $v$ are not reachable for $b$, or there are two unique shortest path $P^b_u$ between $b$ and $u$ and $P^b_v$ between $b$ and $v$ such that $|P^b_u|=|P^b_v|$.
+This means that, for every vertex $b \in \mathcal{B}$, either both $u$ and $v$ are not reachable from $b$, or there are two unique shortest paths $P^b_u$ between $b$ and $u$ and $P^b_v$ between $b$ and $v$ such that $|P^b_u|=|P^b_v|$.
 Note that $P^b_u$ and $P^b_v$ are unique because the underlying graph of $T$ is a tree.
 Given a vertex $b \in \mathcal{B}$, let $x$ be the last common vertex of $P^b_u$ and $P^b_v$ (note that we may have $x=b$).
-Note that we can consider $u$ and $v$ to be the out-neighbours of $x$ on $P^b_u$ and $P^b_v$, since if those out-neighbours were resolved by any vertex $b' \in \mathcal{B}$ then $u$ and $v$ would be resolved by $b'$ too, a contradiction.
+Note that we can consider $u$ and $v$ to be the out-neighbors of $x$ on $P^b_u$ and $P^b_v$, since if those out-neighbors were resolved by any vertex $b' \in \mathcal{B}$ then $u$ and $v$ would be resolved by $b'$ too, a contradiction.
 Now, $u$ and $v$ cannot be in-twins, since, otherwise, one of them would be in $\mathcal{B}$, a contradiction.
-Thus, one vertex, say wlog $u$, has an in-neighbour $w$ that is not an in-neighbour of $v$.
+Thus, one vertex, say without loss of generality $u$, has an in-neighbor $w$ that is not an in-neighbor of $v$.
 There are now several cases to consider.

 If there is no arc $\overrightarrow{uw}$, then, $w$ has to be reachable from a vertex $b' \in \mathcal{B}$.
 However, since the underlying graph of $T$ is a tree, the only path from $b'$ to $v$ (which necessarily exists, since otherwise $b'$ resolves $u$ and $v$ since $u$ is reachable from $b'$, a contradiction) goes through $u$, and thus $\dist(b',v)=\dist(b',u)+2$, and thus $b'$ resolves $u$ and $v$, a contradiction.